Josh-Voyles/affordable/home-choice-pro/docs/user_guide.md

     - [Disclaimer](#disclaimer)

 ## Introduction
 Welcome to **Home Choice Pro**.
-This mortgage calculator takes your monthly budget and estimates a maximum house price for you, along with your loan total cost, principal, and interest.
+This mortgage calculator takes your desired monthly payment and estimates a maximum house price for you, along with your loan total cost, principal, and interest.
 This guide will help you with basic commands, features, and FAQ.

 ## Getting Started